 For more information, contact Christy Fernald, R.N., Clinical Research unit manager, at 727-767-7247or via email.

 The Research Operations Unit provides a broad array of services critical to the implementation and execution of clinical research studies at Johns Hopkins All Children's.
 This unit provides overall clinical research coordination including study start-up, Institutional Review Board submission, maintenance of regulatory documents, participant screening and recruitment, informed consent, data collection, and adverse event monitoring and reporting.

-For more information, contact Frances Hamblin, director of Research Operations, at 727-767-2460 or via email.
+For more information, contact Kyle Hawkins, MS, MBA Research Operations manager, at 727-767-2460 or via email

 Investigational Drug Services